 In other words, to give anyone the time of day or to be attracted to someone who has Grass Is Greener Syndrome, you have to be as insecure and as narcissistic as they are.
 I learned this the hard way.
 Narcissism basically boils down to making everything about you.

-Your partner will make everything about them – their needs and their agenda – while you make all of their disrespectful, insecurity-inducing and selfish behavior associated with that agenda, about how YOU are somehow, not enough.
-And however you slice and dice it, that’s making it all about you.
+Your partner will make everything about them – their needs and their agenda – while you make all of their disrespectful, insecurity-inducing, and selfish behavior associated with that agenda, about how YOU are somehow, not enough.
+And whatever angel you view it from, that’s making it all about you.
 This is what I call “reverse narcissism.”

 Reverse narcissists are some of the kindest people you will ever meet.
 They are also professional doormats.
 How do I know?
 I used to be one.

 I wanted to be the reason why he changed his ways.
-Doing this would also invalidate the heartbreak and insecurity that others had caused me.
+Doing this would also invalidate the heartbreak and insecurity that others had caused me in the past.

 Contrary to what many of us are lead to believe, life is all about joy – the joy of being, the joy of intimacy, sex, laughter, and love.
 It’s not about being in some amateur hour triangle of ambiguity.